Slackadays/Chata/README.md

 Use `copy` if you want to edit the Chata project's code but build it remotely.
 This runs a script to copy everything to a remote system over SSH.

-Use `generate` if you've moodified data that the `.py` codegen scripts use to generate code, or if you've modified the scripts themselves.
+Use `generate` if you've modified data that the `.py` codegen scripts use to generate code, or if you've modified the scripts themselves.

 ### Integrating `libchata` into your project